Arxari/OpenShockClock/README.md

 - Ta-da!
 - To run it again just run the run.sh file again
 #### MacOS
+- Make sure you have python installed, you can install it from (here)[]
+- After you've made sure you have python installed
+- ‎
 - Go to the releases page
 - Download the source code .zip
 - After it's downloaded go into Finder and unzip it